-Injecting a signal proportional to the instantaneous inductor current into a voltage mode controller improves the control loop stability and bandwidth.
-This current injection eliminates the lead R-C lead network in the feedback path that is normally required with voltage mode control (see Figure 18).
+Valley current mode control improves the control loop stability and bandwidth.
+It also eliminates the R-C lead network in the feedback path that is normally required with voltage mode control (Figure 22).
 Eliminating the lead network not only simplifies the compensation, but also reduces sensitivity to output noise that could pass through the lead network to the error amplifier.

-The design of the voltage feedback path through the error amp begins with the selection of R1 and R2 in Figure 18 to set the regulated output voltage.
+The design of the voltage feedback path through the error amp begins with the selection of R1 and R2 in Figure 22 to set the regulated output voltage.
 The steady state output voltage after soft-start is determined by the following equation: